-Selects the order in which the bits in each byte will be processed.
+Selects the bit order of the result to be output.
 Choose between:

 MSB first, which outputs the most significant bit first for each byte.

 LSB first, which reverses the bit order for each byte and outputs the least significant bit first.